Skip to content

 • DataFrame

-In case output_type is "DataFrame", returns a DataFrame with the following format: index = MultiIndex["object_name", "energyloss_type_name", "date"], columns = [energy, modified_date]
+In case output_type is "DataFrame", returns a pandas DataFrame with the following format: index = MultiIndex["object_name", "energyloss_type_name", "date"], columns = [energy, modified_date]

 • dict[str, dict[str, dict[Timestamp, dict[str, Any]]]] | dict[str, dict[str, dict[Timestamp, Any]]]